 Junior Jazz Band (Grade 7, 8 and 9)

 Students in Grade 7, 8 and 9 with previous band experience are welcome to join this ensemble.
 We will explore the basic style, articulation, phrasing, and improvisation needed for the “Big Band” ensemble.
-Most instruments are accepted.
+All instruments are accepted.
 Rehearsals are during senior lunch, every second day.
 Home preparation is required.

 Senior Jazz Band (Grade 10, 11 and 12)